MDMarikar/WSHP/about.md

 layout: page
 ---

-This is a collection of brief notes for paediatric notes relevant to general practice
+This is a collection of brief paediatric advice and guidance relevant to local general practice.
+Disclaimer: this is a prototype site and should be used with clinical judgement